Lesson 54: Finger Vibrato (Flattement)

 Galliard: Sonata in D minor, Op.
 1 No. 1

-When you can place a flattement on the final note of a slow-movement cadence at five-to-seven pulses per second without the breath pulsing alongside, and you can name three places in a sonata where you would choose not to apply it, move on to Lesson 55.
+When you can place a flattement on the final note of a slow-movement cadence at five-to-seven pulses per second without the breath pulsing alongside, move on to Lesson 55.